bespinian/serverless-workshop/README.md

 ## Level 4 - No cold starts!

 To reach level 4, you will need to reduce the cold start time of your function.
-You may do this by using a warmer pattern and by moving initialization code outside of your handler.
+Warmers are usually not recommended but you can try moving initialization code outside of your handler.

 ### Steps